shiqizhenyes/sf/README.md

 # sf

 A Flutter screen fit plugin.
+This tool will allow your app to perform the same on different resolutions of the screen!

 ## 效果图